AndrewJBateman/mean-graphql-crud/README.md

 ## Setup

-To start the Angular frontend: ng serve
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

-To start the Node.js backend: npm run start:server
+To start the Node.js backend on "localhost://3000": `npm run start:server`

 ## Code Examples